The Complete Vegan Food Guide to South Korea (2026)

 Important notes:

-- Prices are approximate and were accurate as of January 2026 (₩1,000 ≈ $1 AUD).
+• Prices are approximate and were accurate at the time of writing (₩1,000 ≈ $1 AUD; rates move).

-- Some restaurants may close unexpectedly—this is normal in Korea.
+• Some restaurants may close unexpectedly — this is normal in Korea.

-- Always confirm ingredients, especially for kimchi (often contains fish sauce).
+• Always confirm ingredients, especially for kimchi (often contains fish sauce).

-- Google Maps doesn’t provide navigation in South Korea—use Naver Maps or Kakao Maps.
+• Google Maps doesn’t provide navigation in South Korea — use Naver Maps or Kakao Maps.

 Leave a Reply